JacoboLansac/audits/solo/origami/oriBGT-audit-report.md

-# Origami oriBGT - security review
+# Origami oriBGT - Security review

 A time-boxed security review of OriBGT for [**Origami Finance**](https://origami.finance/), with a focus on smart contract security and gas optimizations.